Optimal Path as Line

 Outputs

 The output polyline feature includes a DestID field and a PathCost field.
 The DestID field identifies the destination to which each line leads.
 The PathCost field shows the total accumulative cost for each path.
-If the output is written to a file geodatabase, a shape_length field that contains the total length of the least-cost path is included.
+If the output is written to a file geodatabase, a shape_length field that contains the total length of the least-cost path is also included.

 Usage requirements

-This tool requires the following licensing and configurations:
+This tool requires the following user type and configurations:

-• Creator or GIS Professional user type
+• Professional or Professional Plus user type

-• Publisher, Facilitator, or Administrator role, or an equivalent custom role
+• Publisher, Facilitator, or Administrator role, or an equivalent custom role with the Imagery Analysis privilege

 Resources